In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 A major obstacle is making sure all jurors have access to the proper technology.
 Maricopa County, Arizona, polled 32,000 potential jurors regarding their ability to access the internet.
 They also asked if potential jurors had access to the proper technology.

-• 24 percent responded they lacked the physical ability to sit through a virtual trial
+- 24 percent responded that they lacked the physical ability to sit through a virtual trial

 A Texas judge who has held over 120 virtual trials indicated that virtual jurors seemed more engaged in trials and asked more appropriate questions.
 However, most judges and court administrators agree that a major stumbling block to virtual trials is the lack of access to proper and secure technology and the knowledge and ability to use such technology.